Kathy Glover: Storylines

 Following the divorce settlement, Kathy invests the money to buy the old tearooms in the village and begins a relationship with Dave Glover (Ian Kelsey) – who ironically works for the Tates.
 Dave has a fling with Kim but it fizzles out and they return to Kathy and Frank respectively.
 Kathy and Dave marry, on 28 November 1996, but Dave dies nearly a month later, on Boxing Day, when he tries to save Kim's son, James, who he believes is his.
 Kathy is left widowed once again.
 Kathy later becomes involved with Dave's former brother-in-law, Biff Fowler (Stuart Wade) but he jilts her at the altar.
 Kathy soon becomes a victim in a hit-and-run caused by Kim's second husband Steve Marchant (Paul Opacic), who was in the midst of stealing a horse to save Kim's financial troubles.
 Kim later manipulates Kathy into believing that Steve was solely behind the horse theft, thus leading Kathy to believe that Steve had intended to kill her without Kim's knowledge; Steve is consequently arrested and Kathy testifies against Steve but soon learns of Kim's involvement, when Chris publicly accuses her of killing Frank.
 Although Steve is found guilty of Kathy's attempted murder and sentenced to 10 years in prison for the crime, with the addition of serving 12 months each for theft and obtaining money by deception, Kim eludes facing justice for her nefarious activities after escaping the village in a helicopter with James – though not before nearly killing Chris, after attacking him with an ornament.
-Kathy visits Chris as he recovers and the pair become friends again but Kathy refuses to try out another relationship between them – much to Chris' disappointment.
+Kathy visits Chris as he recovers and the pair become friends again but Kathy refuses to try out another relationship between them – much to Chris's disappointment.
 The two are later devastated to learn that Rachel has died.
 After her funeral Kathy grows close to her former boyfriend, Graham Clark (Kevin Pallister), and they soon begin a relationship.
 The pair eventually decide to leave the village for a fresh start of their own but things spiral out of control when Kathy discovers that Graham had actually killed Rachel and confronts him about it.
 This causes Graham to snap and force Kathy to lose control of the car, unwittingly sending them to the edge of the cliff.
 Kathy manages to escape, just as the car falls down the cliff, but Graham is unable to escape and is killed in the resulting explosion.